Ron Hansen (baseball)

 Hansen surpassed all expectations by turning in a solid, injury-free 1960 season, filling the Orioles urgent need for a quality shortstop.
 He appeared in 153 games, and finished with 22 home runs, 86 RBI, 22 doubles, five triples, a .255 batting average and a .342 on-base percentage, batting from the eight spot.

-He was selected for the All-Star Game and earned American League Rookie of the Year honors, getting 22 of 24 votes, as well as the TSN Rookie of the Year Award.
+When Hansen was named the starting shortstop for the American League team in the 1960 Major League Baseball All-Star Game, he became only the seventh rookie player in MLB history to start in an All-Star Game and one of only 27 rookies overall.
+He also earned American League Rookie of the Year honors, getting 22 of 24 votes, as well as the TSN Rookie of the Year Award.

 Hansen led AL shortstops in double plays in 1961, hitting 12 home runs with 51 RBI in 155 games.
 In the fall of 1961, Hansen was recalled for military service.
 Before the 1963 season, he was sent to the White Sox along with knuckleballer Hoyt Wilhelm in the same trade that brought Luis Aparicio to the Orioles.

 With Chicago, Hansen led the AL twice more in double plays and four times in assists.
 During a doubleheader in 1965, he tied an AL record with 18 total chances in the first game and added 10 more in the second for a total of 28, to set a major league record for a doubleheader.

 In 1964, Hansen posted career-highs in batting average (.261), runs (85), hits (160) and doubles (25), and belted 20 home runs with 68 RBI.
 In 1965 he led the league with 162 games played, but was out again with back problems in 1966, appearing in only 23 games.
 He underwent surgery for a ruptured spinal disc and returned in 1967, playing in 157 games.